shouhengli/shouhengli.github.io/_posts/2016-11-15-embeded-ember-model.md

   }
 }
 ```
-You may find this is nothing like what our MongoDB document structure is, but if you think about it, does payload really have to reflect DB structure?
+You may find this is nothing like what our MongoDB document structure is, but think about it, does payload really have to reflect DB structure?
 Certainly not, in fact, some information sensitive places even consider it as a secruity pitfall.
 Also, one of the advantages of having a multi-layer architecture is the flexibility to transform DB records.

 Doing this will certainly require some extra work to transform data format on the server side.
 Luckily, both MongoEngine and pyMongo have a good support for MongoDB projection query.
 By leveraging the power, it shouldn't be a task that is too hard to do.